phipsgabler/probability-ir/README.md

 Perhaps it is possible to construct an indexed free monad over statements, whose bind operator performs the name unification at the trace type level.

-# Interpretation in Julia IR
+## Implementation and Interpretation in Julia

-## Model compilation as partial specialization
+### Model compilation as partial specialization

 The next step is to perform the interpretation as partial evaluation given the observed data and the sampling algorithm, Mjolnir-style.
 Then you can "lower" the abstract probabilistic model to concrete Julia IR "optimized" for that specific inference.
 If we go back to the above example, supposedly, `N`, the size of `x`, depends on the size of the input.
 So if we partially evaluate the IR on constant input,  the loop vanishes and a series of `x[1] = ...; ...; x[N] = ...` remains.
 In that case, “shape” inference should be easy.

 Ideally, the "compilation step" is a function from a model, an evaluator, and a query to something executable.
 Alternatively (although probably less efficient or more complicated), from model + evalator to (query -> executable).

-## Correspondence with Julia surface syntax
+### Correspondence with Julia surface syntax

 The expansion of